selfcommunity/api-docs/source/includes/endpoints/_user.md

 `GET /api/v2/user/me/notifications/unseen/`

-List unseen notification counter for the user
+This endpoint retrive the list unseen notifications for the user

 > Example responses